leesjensen/240notes/README.md

 I then created a stub for the required interfaces (board, game, move, piece, and position) in a `chess` package.

-Next, Starting with `BishopMoveTest`, I kept writing code until all the tests passed.
+I then starting with `BishopMoveTest`.
+After a bunch of boilerplate code and hashCode and equals functionality I finally got the tests to pass.
+You must make sure you check the color of the pieces.